-As your work life changes, be it through added side hustles or a more permanent employment opportunity, taxes will continue to play a major role.
+As your work life changes, be it through added side jobs or a more permanent employment opportunity, taxes will continue to play a major role.

 You will likely want to make the most of your side gigs by minimizing your tax liability.
 And be sure to keep in mind that changes in your life, not just your job, will affect your taxes.

-Finally, pay close attention to each year’s tax return as you file it using Credit Karma Tax™, a free tax-preparation and e-filing service.
-Credit Karma Tax™ supports many of the forms you’ll need to file your taxes as a self-employed individual, such as Schedule SE for Self-Employment Tax and Schedule C for profit or loss from a sole proprietorship.
+Finally, pay close attention to each year’s tax return.
 Your annual Form 1040 is a good guide as to how taxes affect your life and what you can and should do to reduce them.

 Credit Karma can teach you everything you need to know to survive and succeed in every tax season: